geological-survey-of-queensland/borehole-database/README.md

 |remarks|Any narrative comments or remarks about this borehole.|--|

 ### Borehole data elements that are inferred
-We avoid data duplication by creating a **reference** to data held in other registers, instead of copying that data into the borehole register.
+We avoid data duplication by creating a **reference** to data held in other registers, instead of copying that data into the borehole database.
 This reference allows us to **infer** the data relationships.

 | Data element | How is it inferred? |
 |---|---|